Vaccine rollout confirms public health officials’ warnings

 “Let’s just say that I was disappointed how they handled testing, and the vaccine deployment has reminded me of how disappointed I was when they handled testing,” said Dr. Mysheika Roberts, health commissioner in Columbus, Ohio.

-Several public health officials and experts say they believe some of the early glitches are being smoothing out.
+Several public health officials and experts say they believe some of the early glitches are smoothing out.
 Marcus Plescia, chief medical officer for the Association of State and Territorial Health Officials, said the slow start should not be surprising given the immense scale of the task.

 “It was not going to be seamless,” he said.